SPARC-FAIR-Codeathon/hubmap-link/README.md

 1. Install the Angular CLI \
     `npm install -g @angular/cli`

-## Building and Installing the webapp project
+## Building and installing the webapp project

 For building and installing, the following instructions assume you have changed directories to the website dir (`cd website`).